-Mutton Snapper remain in high gear and are aggressive providing fast paced action and some quality table fare fish.
-Yellow Tail Snapper (a local favorite) are about to explode providing some non stop action with anglers easily taking their limit.
-Large Cobia continue to cruise in "wolf packs" of three to five fish on the reef and more isolated ship wreck sites feeding aggressively.
-We have taken several large Cobia of late to 50 pounds plus.
-Amberjack are red hot, going head to head with a large AJ is a memorable experience for any angler.
-The Grouper bite remains very good entering the "excellent" ranger during April.
-However we may not harvest Grouper as our season closed January 1 until May 1.
-Our elusive Permit will be improving as we enter April.
+The Grouper season opened for harvest May 1 and it has been a "Grouper fest year"!
+Grouper season has been closed to harvest since January 1 so you can imagine the population of large Grouper remaining and looking for that next live bait fish!
+Mutton Snapper remain in high gear and are aggressive providing fast paced action and some quality table fare fish as we pass through spawn time for these sought after large bottom dwellers as well.
+Yellow Tail Snapper (a local favorite) daily continue to provide some non stop action with anglers easily taking their limit.
+Large Cobia continue to cruise in "wolf packs" of three to five fish on the reef and more isolated ship wreck sites feeding aggressively but did begin to slow later in May.
+Amberjack typically slow in June but most certainly have not yet.
+Big AJ remain aggressive for now.
+Our elusive Permit are on the reef and wrecks and ready to go to war!
 Always challenging, the Permit is a sought after sport fish and prized by anglers from around the planet.
-April will bring the angler a solid chance for success on the reef and wrecks.
+May-June and July is the very peak of activity for the angler providing a solid chance for success on the reef and wrecks.

-The ever present predators never take time off but the Barracuda bite will be strong and the shark fishing explodes.
+The ever present predators never take time off so the Barracuda bite will be strong and the shark fishing explodes.
 For the "adrenaline junkies" looking for huge sharks, now's the time.
 Bull Sharks and the occasional Hammerhead are on the prowl.
 These apex predators provide the ultimate battle for the angler looking for a challenge and the population of these appreciated sharks will continue to grow significantly as newly arriving sharks following the Tarpon migration settle into our local waters for the next few months!

 Let's go Fishing!
 Call Key West Pro Guides today to book your charter 866 259 4205 daily 7 AM to 9 PM.
 We look forward to your call!